thunder/thunder-distribution/README.md

     git clone git@github.com:thunder/thunder_gqls.git
     drush en thunder_gqls

-Might also want to enable the thunder_demo module to have some articles to work with, if you do not have any.
+You can enable the thunder_demo module to have some articles to work with.

 + open admin/config/graphql in browser click "Create Server"
 + choose a label and custom endpoint to your liking.
-+ Select "Composable schema" as schema and enable all extensions in "Schema configuration"
++ Select "Composable schema" as schema and enable extensions
 + Hit "Save" button

 Back on admin/config/graphql choose "Explorer" from the drop down button